Do you suffer from dry eyes?

 What’s the first step?

 First and foremost, anyone suffering from chronic dry eye should see an optometrist for a thorough evaluation.
 An eye doctor can determine if a serious health problem is the cause and can also give experienced advice in helping find the best solution.
-In addition, seeing a family doctor for any related health problems and possibly medication adjustments is also a good idea for combating dry eyes.
+Also, seeing a family physician for any related health problems and possibly medication adjustments is also a good idea for combating dry eyes.